crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 If the value for `same_thread` is set to `false` you can safely drop the argument.

-If set to `true`, you will have to investigate if there is an actual parallelism issue.
+If set to `true`, you will have to investigate if there is an actual issue regarding parallelism.

 If there is an issue, you can either fix the issue (for example by using `Sync` primitives), or start a concurrent execution context and spawn the fibers that can't run in parallel there, or choose to not resize the default execution context (no parallelism until you opt-in).

-In any case, you can now drop the argument.
+In any case, drop the argument.

 ## Notes